 Registration not required.
 Join at any time.

 Find ways to care for yourself.
 You can choose to meet with or without the patient you’re supporting.
-We have counselors, chaplains and other support staff ready to help.
+We have counselors and chaplains ready to help.

 Grief Support Groups

 We offer a grief support group periodically for loved ones of patients who have died.
-For more information about the next session, contact chaplain Julie Perry at 434.924.2477 or social worker Jesse Dice at 434.982.4434.
+For more information about the next session, contact chaplain Julie Perry at 434.924.2477.

 Advance Care Planning